-- Individual dietary requirement will be met and respected at all times. - Nuts and products containing nuts as main ingredients are not allowed on Little Jungle premises (See also packed lunch Policy & Procedures) at any time (Note that some products come from factories where nuts may be present.
-These cannot be omitted from the setting, but every effort should be made to check all ingredients in pre-prepared and packaged food to ensure dangerous allergens are identified). - Culture differences in eating habits will be respected at all times. - Staff will set a good example by sitting with the children during meal times and demonstrating good table manners - Children should be encouraged to help set the table (depending on age ability). - Children should be encouraged to use their cutlery appropriately (forks and knives, depending on age ability). - Children should be encouraged to try everything, eat what they are served. - Any child showing signs of distress will have their food removed without fuss. - Menus will be displayed for parents and carers to see.
-In line with the Food Information Regulation (Dec 14), our menus include a list of key allergens sometimes used in recipes, to help us identify any allergies, if required. - Menus will be adapted as and when required, based on allergenic requirements, feedback from the children (and their parents) or to offer new culinary experiences to the children. - Meal times will not be rushed but should be an opportunity for social skills to be practiced. - Where special ingredients are requested by parents, the cost or procurement of these will be the responsibility of the parents.
+- Individual dietary requirements will be met and respected at all times. - Nuts and products containing nuts as main ingredients are not allowed on Little Jungle premises (See also packed lunch Policy & Procedures) at any time (Note that some products come from factories where nuts may be present.
+These cannot be omitted from the setting, but every effort should be made to check all ingredients in pre-prepared and packaged food to ensure dangerous allergens are identified). - Mealtimes will not be rushed but should be an opportunity for social skills to be practiced. - Cultural differences in eating habits will be respected at all times. - Staff will set a good example by sitting with the children during mealtimes and demonstrating good table manners. - Children should be encouraged to help set the table (depending on age ability). - Children should be encouraged to use their cutlery appropriately (forks and knives, depending on age ability). - Children should be encouraged to try everything that they are served, but in a non-pressured way and in line with our separate guidelines on 'How to help children develop a healthy relationship with food' - Any child showing signs of distress will have their food removed without fuss. - Menus will be displayed for parents and carers to see.
+In line with the Food Information Regulation (Dec 14), our menus include a list of key allergens sometimes used in recipes, to help us identify any allergies, if required. - Menus will be adapted as and when required, based on allergenic requirements, feedback from the children (and their parents) or to offer new culinary experiences to the children. - Where special ingredients are requested by parents, the cost or procurement of these will be the responsibility of the parents.